deprimus/Tale/SETUP.md

   <img src="public/setup/tale_post_processing_volume.png" alt="Tale post processing volume">
 </p>

+In order to make use of effects in any scene, the main camera needs to always have these components attached.
+You can solve this problem by creating a prefab for the camera and using it in all scenes.

 #### Camera effects
 You may add custom camera effects (e.g. grayscale).
 These effects can be triggered via Tale actions.
 You can create an effect by taking the [default LUT texture](https://github.com/deprimus/Tale/blob/master/resources/NeutralLdrLut.png), applying whatever effects you want (in any image editing software),